-114 Note that here the routines which may compromise keys when being executed are part of the Smartcard Embedded Software.
-In contrast to this the threats T.Leak-Inherent and T.Leak-Forced address (i) the cryptographic routines which are part of the TOE and (ii) the processing of User Data including cryptographic keys.
+- 124 Note that here the routines which may compromise keys when being executed are part of the Smartcard Embedded Software.
+In contrast to this the threats T.Leak-Inherent and T.Leak-Forced address (i) the cryptographic routines which are part of the TOE and (ii) the processing of User Data including cryptographic keys. - 125 The following assumption is applied to TOE for biometric authentication functionality.